phillipnunes/100-days-of-code/log.md

 ### Day 42: October 25 2018

 **Today's Progress**: Today I learned about reference and copy (Obj and arrays) in JS, and also a bit about providers in Laravel.

+### Day 43: November 02 2018

+**Today's Progress**: Today I developed a bit with React Native.
+Trying to get back to the routine.